Conference Desk Manager (DM)

 - Participate in seven days of mandatory training (dates listed below).

 - Obtain supervisory approval to enroll in summer classes.
-Typically no more than 2 classes.
+No more than 5 credits.

 - Refrain from any curricular or extra-curricular activities that may require significant time commitments.
 Must obtain supervisory approval, especially to participate in reoccurring activities.